codex-storage/codex-contracts-eth/Readme.md

 Running the prover
 ------------------

-To run the formal verification rules using certora, first make sure to install the certora cli
+To run the formal verification rules using Certora, first, make sure you have Java (JDK >= 11.0) installed on your machine, and then  install the Certora CLI

 ```
 $ pip install certora-cli